bhauman/lein-figwheel/doc/editor_repls.md

 Example: `[com.cemerick/piggieback "0.2.1"]`

 ##### Middleware

+There are several tools for developing/editing Clojure and ClojureScript that rely on nREPL middleware.

 The nREPL server used to have CIDER and Piggieback middleware included.
 As of figwheel version **0.4.0** this is no longer the case.